Blind Plutus

 Manifesto

-With this declaration, we unveil the monotheistic character of capitalism and organize a movement toward the overcoming of modernity.
-What we proclaim is an alternative—not merely an interpretation of the world, but a declaration of transformation.
+With this declaration, we expose the monotheistic character of capitalism and organize a movement toward the overcoming of modernity.
+Monotheistic capitalism—and the secular economy constituted by commodification at its core.
+What we proclaim is the proposal of an alternative: not an interpretation of the world, but a declaration of transformation.

 Introduction